borisbanushev/stockpredictionai/readme.md

 ## 3.3.
 Fundamental analysis <a class="anchor" id="fundamental"></a>

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For fundamental analysis we will perform sentiment analysis on all daily news abou XXX.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For fundamental analysis we will perform sentiment analysis on all daily news about GS.
 Using sigmoid the end result will be between 0 and 1.
 The closer the score is to 0 - the more negative the news is (closer to 1 indicates positive sentiment).
 For each day, we will create the average daily score (as a number between 0 and 1) and add it as a feature.

 ### 3.3.1.
 Bidirectional Embedding Representations from Transformers - BERT <a class="anchor" id="bidirnlp"></a>